Gail Riecken

-Gail Riecken (née Engel) is a former Democratic member of the Indiana House of Representatives, representing the 77th District.
+Gail Riecken (née Engel; born November 9, 1945) is a former Democratic member of the Indiana House of Representatives, representing the 77th District.
 She was a candidate for Mayor of Evansville, the third-largest city in the state, in the 2015 election.

 Biographical Information

 Personal details

 Gail's parents were named Ed and Mille Engel.
 Gail Engel graduated from Benjamin Bosse High School in Evansville and earned her BA in Sociology and Social Work from Indiana University.
 Gail and Ron Riecken were married in 1968 and have two daughters, Julia Belle Riecken Langerak and Katie Riecken Parker.
 They also have three grandchildren named Joey, Martha, and George.

 Career

 She was a real estate broker and riverboat captain prior to her involvement in electoral politics.

 From 2000 until 2004, Riecken was an Economic Development specialist with the Indiana Department of Workforce Development.
 In 2004, Mayor Jonathan Weinzapfel appointed Riecken as Director of the City Parks and Recreation Department where she served until December 2007.